SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "The layoffs will continue until management morale improves." &ndash; what it sounds like to non-managers
 - "It's a thin line between vision and delusion."
+- "Stupidity is always a capital crime when Nature is the judge.
+We can and should do better than Nature."
+- "If you find yourself in a race to the bottom, let the other guy win."